pameck/pam.rucinque.com/content/post/wit-daily-life.md

 ### Scene 1

-- Guy: team, louse coupling all the time
+- Guy: team, loose coupling all the time
-- Team: oh yeah, yes, louse coupling is the best
+- Team: oh yeah, yes, loose coupling is the best

 ### Scene 2
-- Woman: team, louse coupling all the time
+- Woman: team, loose coupling all the time
 - Dev: why?
 - Woman: well, because it allows you to change parts of the code without having to change it all.
 - Dev: hmmm, and what about \<insert super obscure exception\>
 - Woman: yes, that’s an exception.
-For the other times, louse coupling is a must.
+For the other times, loose coupling is a must.
-- Dev: right, so what _you really meant_ was louse coupling *most* of the times.
+- Dev: right, so what _you really meant_ was loose coupling *most* of the times.
 - Woman: sigh.